What is ADHD?

 When someone who has ADHD is doing something they enjoy, you will often find they show signs of hyperfixation and are less likely to be distracted.

-Someone with hyperactivity-impulsivity will display behavioural signs including:
+Someone with hyperactive-impulsivity will display behavioural signs, including:

-Girls with ADHD may show slightly different behaviours to boys, such as hyper-talkativeness and emotional reactivity, and be less disruptive than their male peers.
+Girls with ADHD may show slightly different behaviours to boys, such as oversharing or emotional reactivity.

 Associated emotional symptoms may follow, particular as a child with ADHD ages, including anxiety or depression.